 Analyzes traffic behavior, performs pattern matching, and applies authentication methods to detect tools and techniques such as MAC/IP spoofing, fake access points, evil-twin access points, Dynamic Host Configuration Protocol (DHCP) spoiling, and other methods, providing an alert of potential data theft or unauthorized network access

 Analyzes traffic behavior to detect newly introduced or previously uncategorized attack methods, providing an alert of a potential threat

-Cisco has a wireless threat and vulnerability research team dedicated to finding out about new attack techniques, as well as proactively analyzing the network for vulnerabilities that could be exploited; the research team helps ensure that Cisco Adaptive wIPS detection capabilities stay ahead of the threat horizon
+Cisco has a wireless threat and vulnerability research team dedicated to finding out about new attack techniques, as well as proactively analyzing the network for vulnerabilities that could be exploited; the research team helps ensure that Cisco wIPS detection capabilities stay ahead of the threat horizon

 Event Classification and Tuning